MikeBusuttil/GraphDB-playground/exercises.md

 6. List products with "queso" in the name.

---7.
-Find ordersshipping to France or Belgium
+7. Find ordersshipping to France or Belgium
-SELECT OrderID, CustomerID, ShipCountry
-FROM orders
-WHERE ShipCountry = 'France' OR ShipCountry = 'Belgium'

---8. ordersshipping to any country in Latin America SELECT OrderID, CustomerID, ShipCountry
+8. ordersshipping to any country in Latin America
-FROM orders
-WHERE ShipCountry  IN ('Brazil', 'Mexico', 'Argentina', 'Venezuela')

---9. employees, in order of age
+9. employees, in order of age
-SELECT FirstName, LastName, Title, BirthDate, TIMESTAMPDIFF(YEAR, BirthDate, CURDATE()) AS Age FROM employees
-ORDER BY Birthdate

---10. employees full name
+10. employees full name
-SELECT CONCAT(TitleOfCourtesy, ' ', FirstName, ' ', LastName) AS name
-FROM employees

---15.
-Count customers per each contact titles
+11. Count customers per each contact titles
-SELECT ContactTitle,COUNT(*) AS TotalContactTitle
-FROM customers
-GROUP BY ContactTitle
-Order by COUNT(*) DESC

---16. products and associated supplier names
+12. products and associated supplier names
-SELECT ProductID,ProductName,CompanyName AS Supplier FROM products P
-JOIN suppliers S
-ON P.SupplierID = S.SupplierID
-ORDER BY CompanyName

---17. orders and the Shipper that was used for OrderDate BETWEEN '1996-05-01' AND '1996-05-12' SELECT OrderID, CONVERT(DATE, OrderDate) AS OrderDate,Shipper = CompanyName FROM orders
+13. orders and the Shipper that was used for OrderDate BETWEEN '1996-05-01' AND '1996-05-12'
-JOIN shippers
-ON shippers.ShipperID = orders.ShipVia
-WHERE OrderDate BETWEEN '1996-05-01' AND '1996-05-12'
-ORDER BY OrderID

 ## 3. Intermediate